titli9830/Debounce-Concept/README.md

 ### Notes:

 This project is a simple example of Debounce concept using Java Script.It is made using Java Script,HTML,CSS.
-This project will show how to implement Debounce in your code using setTimeout() & wait to execute your function after certain time-period.
+This project will show how to implement Debounce in your code using setTimeout() & wait to execute your function after certain time-period.For this project you should open console tab on the browser to see the result.

 ### Output